alex-e-development/alex-e-development.github.io/chapter-07-react/README.md

 Let's take a look at what each one is doing:

 - `react` serves as the core engine that manages all the components and their states.

-- `react-dom` is what allows it to do its work on our DOM elements in our web application.
+- `react-dom` is what allows React to do its work on our DOM elements in our web application.
 The reason they are separate is that gives React the flexibility to work on other environments beyond just the web browser.
 Another environment besides the DOM where React can operate is on mobile devices through [React Native](https://reactnative.dev/) for example.

 So to begin, we will create our first React element.

-Let's start by loading our library from `node_modules`.
+Let's start by loading the React package from `node_modules`.
 Presuming that `index.html` and `node_modules` are in the same directory:

 `index.html`